jackmoch/getting-started-with-clojure/README.md

 It will simply render "Hello world" on the page.

+##Example Explained

+This block introduces your project name as the core namespace, requires the reagent core as the symboly reagent, and pulls atom out of the reagent core library.
+The require statement could be written as `import reagent, { atom } from 'reagent'` in an ES6 JavaScript syntax.
 ```
 (ns <project-name>.core
   (:require
    [reagent.core :as reagent :refer [atom]]
    ))
 ```
-This block introduces your project name as the core namespace, requires the reagent core as the symboly reagent, and pulls atom out of the reagent core library.
-The require statement could be written as `import reagent, { atom } from 'reagent'` in an ES6 JavaScript syntax.
+This block defines the app-state as an atom with a key of :text and a value of "Hello world".

 ```
 (defonce app-state (atom {:text "Hello world"}))
 ```

-This block defines the app-state as an atom with a key of :text and a value of "Hello world".
+This block defines a function called hello-world, which accepts no arguments `[]`, followed by a div which contains an h1 element with a value of `(:text @app-state)`.
+The `@` character is used to dereference the app-state symbol and `:text` pulls out the value contained in the `:text` key.

 ```
 (defn hello-world []
   [:div
     [:h1 (:text @app-state)]])
 ```

-This block defines a function called hello-world, which accepts no arguments `[]`, followed by a div which contains an h1 element with a value of `(:text @app-state)`.
-The `@` character is used to dereference the app-state symbol and `:text` pulls out the value contained in the `:text` key.
+Finally, this line pulls the render-component function out of the reagent library, passes it the hello-world function, which returns our div containing an h1 with the value of the app-state key, and then uses the `.getElementById` JavaScript function to locate the html element with an id of app, contained in our index.html file in the `resource/public/index.html` file.

 ```
 (reagent/render-component [hello-world]
   (. js/document (getElementById "app")))
 ```
-Finally, this line pulls the render-component function out of the reagent library, passes it the hello-world function, which returns our div containing an h1 with the value of the app-state key, and then uses the `.getElementById` JavaScript function to locate the html element with an id of app, contained in our index.html file in the `resource/public/index.html` file.

 Note that we are explicitly using the reagent library of ClojureScript in this example, which builds on top of the  React framework.
 This last line is the equivalent of React's:

 ```
 ReactDOM.render(
   <hello-world />,